Associate Professor in Colour Imaging

 The candidate is expected to carry out research in the field of colour imaging and teach courses in the study programs at the Department of Computer Science.

 The position is at Campus Gjøvik.

 The candidate must have very good colour imaging background.
-The Associate Professor is expected to take a role in the master’s program Colour in Science and Industry.
-The candidate must in addition be able to teach courses in our bachelor programs (Bachelor in Computer Engineering and Bachelor in Programming) and master level (Applied Computer Science).
+The Associate Professor is expected to take a role in the master’s program Computational Colour and Spectral Imaging (COSI, https://cosi-master.eu/).
+The candidate must in addition be able to teach courses in our bachelor programs (Bachelor in Computer Engineering and Bachelor in Programming) and master level (Master in Applied Computer Science).

 In addition to the responsibilities in teaching and research, an associate professor is expected to be able to disseminate relevant parts of her/his research to a wider audience.
 The associate professor is furthermore expected to participate in the formal management of research, education, and other relevant areas of activity in agreement with the Department Head.

 The position of Associate Professor within Colour imaging requires that you meet the criteria in the regulations concerning appointment and promotion to teaching and research posts section 1-5.

 - Hold a PhD degree (or equivalent) in computer science, colour imaging, colour science or a closely related area.

 - Have a strong background in colour imaging.

 - Be able to teach courses in our Bachelor program (Bachelor in Computer Engineering and Bachelor in Programming) and master program (Master in Computational Colour and Spectral Imaging and Master in Applied Computer Science).